Translated by Jasmine Nishino

 5. Tokyo Metropolitan Art Museum

-Ueno has many museums, the Tokyo Metropolitan Art Museum can be enjoyed for free depending on the exhibit.
-It is also known for their hands-on event called Tobira Project that allows visitors to enjoy art casually.
+Ueno has many museums, but the Tokyo Metropolitan Art Museum can be enjoyed for free depending on the exhibit.
+It is also known for a hands-on event called Tobira Project that allows visitors to casually enjoy art.

 6. Ueno Royal Museum

-At this museum, you will be able to see artworks by designers and even manga artists.
-Without permanent exhibitions, this museum hosts exhibitions by invited artists and special exhibitions by privately owned collections from museums outside of Japan.
-This is a unique museum which sometimes becomes very crowded, depending on what is on display.
+At this museum, you can check out artworks by designers and manga artists.
+Instead of permanent exhibitions, the museum hosts exhibitions by invited artists.
+There are also special exhibitions by privately owned collections from museums outside of Japan.
+This is a unique museum that can occasionally become crowded depending on what is on display.

 7. National Museum of Western Art

-For a reasonable fee, you would be able to see famous artwork by renowned artists such as Renoir, Monet, Rodin, and a range of western art from the middle ages to modern art.
-It is also conveniently located only a minute away from JR Ueno Station, Park exit.
-Another charming part of the museum is the structure itself that was designed by the famous historical French architect, Le Corbusier.
-The artistic construction allowed this museum to be rgistered as a world heritage site.
+For a reasonable fee, you can see famous artworks by renowned artists such as Renoir, Monet, and Rodin.
+The range encompasses Western art from the Middle Ages to modern art.
+It is conveniently located only a minute away from the Park Exit of JR Ueno Station.
+Another charm is that it was designed by the famous French architect, Le Corbusier.
+It was even designated as a UNESCO World Heritage Site in July 2016.

 8. National Museum of Nature and Science

-This museum is Japan's largest and the only National Museum of Nature and Science that has been open for over 150 years.
-The vast collection of displays that are separated into the Global Gallery and the Japan Gallery; the Japan Gallery will allow you to have fun while looking at rare artifacts.
+This museum is Japan's largest and only National Museum of Nature and Science operating for over 150 years.
+The vast collection is separated into the Global Gallery and Japan Gallery.
+Visitors will have fun while looking at rare artifacts in the Japan Gallery.
 The exhibits in the Global Gallery are themed after space, earth, ecology, biology, history of humans, technology, and of course, dinosaurs.

 9. Shinobazu Pond

-A natural pond in Ueno Park separated into the exotic 'lotus pond', the 'cormorant pond' with many birds, and the 'boat pond' with fun boat rides is the Shinobazu pond.
-In the center of the lake, there is an island where you can find the Bentendo temple.
-The pond is known for its lovely lotus blossoms during July and August, however, the flowers are only in bloom from 7:00 until 9:00 AM and close around noon.
-For those who would like to capture a sight of the blossoms, waking up early is recommended.
+This natural pond in Ueno Park is separated into a lotus pond, a cormorant pond with many birds, and the boat pond offering rental boats.
+In the center of the pond, there is an island where Bentendo Temple is located.
+During July and August, lovely lotus blossoms are a stunning sight to see!
+However, the flowers only bloom from 7:00 to 9:00 and close around noon.
+For those interested in capturing the sight of the blossoms, waking up early is recommended.

-The Suzumoto Entertainment Hall is Japan's most historical Yose.
-"Yose" is a term that refers to establishments where you can enjoy traditional Japanese rakugo (one-man comedy performances) while eating bento, snacks and drinking beer casually.
-Please look at this site (Japanese) for future rakugo performance schedules at this hall.
+The Suzumoto Performing Arts Hall is Japan's most historical Yose.
+"Yose" refers to establishments where you can enjoy traditional Japanese rakugo (one-man comedy performances) while eating bento boxes, snacks, and drinking beer.
+Please check this site (Japanese) for future rakugo performance schedules at this hall.

-This is the statue of Takamori Saigo, who contributed greatly to the foundation of modern Japan.
-This is a popular photo spot.
+This is the statue of Takamori Saigo, who greatly contributed to the foundation of modern Japan.
+This is also a popular photo spot in Ueno Park.

 12. Ueno Toshogu Shrine

-Dedicated to shogun Ieyasu Tokugawa who founded the Edo shogunate at the beginning of the 17th century, this shrine is considered to be an important cultural heritage of Japan.
-The torii gates, large stone lanterns, five-storey pagoda, and the main hall covered in gold is worth a look.
-With cherry blossoms and peonies in the spring, red leaves in the autumn, and during the beginning of the year, you can enjoy the winter peonies in bloom.
+This shrine is dedicated to Tokugawa Ieyasu, who founded the Tokugawa Shogunate at the beginning of the 17th century.
+It is considered to be an important cultural heritage of Japan.
+The torii gates, large stone lanterns, a five-story pagoda, and the main hall covered in gold are worth a visit!
+Cherry blossoms and peonies bloom in spring while foliage can be admired in autumn.
+You can also enjoy winter peonies at the start of the year.

-Admission is free, however, if you wish to see the shrine, Buddhist temple, and its treasures up close, an admission fee would be needed.
-During January and February, admission is also needed in the peony garden.
+Admission is free, but if you wish to see the shrine, Buddhist temple, and its treasures up close, an admission fee is required.
+During January and February, admission is required to enter the peony garden.

 Other Fun Things to Do in Ueno

-Of course, there are plenty of other fun things to see and do in the Ueno area as well, such as paying a visit to Bentendo Temple, in Ueno Park.
-If you want to see a side of the city that most visitors might miss out on, then take a look at Get Off The Beaten Path: 15 Unique Things To Do In Ueno to plan your trip accordingly.
+Of course, there are plenty of fun things to see and do in the Ueno area.
+This includes paying a visit to Bentendo Temple in Ueno Park.
+If you want to see another side of the metropolis, take a look at Get Off The Beaten Path: 15 Unique Things To Do In Ueno.

 Souvenirs and Shopping Spots in Ueno

-Among the many fresh products, you can find nearly 400 shops standing side by side with food and goods from all over the world.
-Shops selling products from snacks, spices, clothes, shoes, watches, make-up and more can be found here!
-Window shopping itself can be very fun in this area.
+Among a sea of fresh products, you can find nearly 400 shops standing side by side with food and goods from worldwide.
+Shops selling snacks, spices, clothes, shoes, watches, make-up, and more can be found here!
+Window shopping is also very fun.

-In addition, you can find stalls with takoyaki (octopus balls), taiyaki (fish-shaped cake), seafood bowls, kebab and many tasty dishes for a reasonable price.
+In addition, you can find stalls with takoyaki (octopus balls), taiyaki (fish-shaped cake), seafood bowls, kebab, and many tasty dishes for a reasonable price.
 They make great snacks to pick up while exploring the shops.
-Why not try shopping here while getting the feel of traditional Japanese shopping districts?
-You can find great bargains and those confident enough in Japanese can even try their hand at haggling for discounts.
-Snack shops are particularly very popular with matcha green tea snacks, wasabi-flavored snacks, and chocolate that can be bought by weight.
+Why not try shopping here while getting a feel of traditional Japanese shopping districts?
+You can find great bargains and even try bargaining for discounts.
+Snack shops are popular and serve matcha green tea snacks, wasabi-flavored treats, and chocolate sold by weight.

 2. Takeya

 Takeya is a massive shopping mall with over 200,000 items in stock.
-It is separated into eight buildings, such as the furniture building, miscellaneous goods building, and others.
-This is a great place to find a variety of souvenirs or simply to shop around for people of all ages.
-Free Wi-Fi and being tax-free makes shopping easier for visitors from outside of Japan.
+It is separated into eight buildings, including a furniture and miscellaneous goods building.
+This is a great place to find souvenirs.
+Free Wi-Fi and tax-free products make shopping easier for overseas visitors.

 3. ABAB

-Mainly focusing on fashion styles for the younger generation, ABAB is a budget-friendly clothing shop with a 100 Yen shop and supermarket conveniently attached to it.
+Carrying fashion styles for a younger generation, ABAB is a budget-friendly clothing shop with a 100-yen shop and supermarket.

 4. Marui

-Marui is a shopping mall focusing on clothes and miscellaneous goods.
-Not only does it carry clothes and items for women, but there are plenty of items for men as well.
-The entire sixth, seventh, and eighth floors have a collection of clothes aimed for business, sports, and casual purposes for men.
-Along with a wide selection of clothes, there are also popular item shops such as MUJI and Francfranc to buy stylish items for your room.
+Marui is a shopping mall to find the latest fashion and miscellaneous goods.
+The entire sixth, seventh, and eighth floors have a collection of clothes aimed at business and sports for men.
+Along with a wide selection of clothes, you'll find popular shops such as MUJI and Francfranc to buy stylish interior goods.

-ATRE is separated into the east side and west side, but for shopping purposes, the west side is recommended.
-The first floor is filled with fashionable brands targeting ladies.
-ATRE is connected to JR Ueno Station and the west side is right outside of the Shinobazu exit.
+The Atre Ueno building is separated into the east and west side.
+We recommend the west side for shopping.
+In particular, the first floor is filled with fashion brands for female customers.
+Atre is connected to JR Ueno Station while the west side is right outside Shinobazu Exit.

 Food, Restaurants, and Cafes in Ueno

-Local food can almost be considered a necessity when traveling.
-In Ueno, there are many places to eat, ranging from historical restaurants to fancy cafes.
-Here are some dining places recommended for lunch, dinner, and tea time.
+Tasting local food is a must-do activity when traveling.
+There are many places to eat from historical restaurants to fancy cafes in Ueno.
+Below are some dining places recommended for lunch, dinner, and afternoon tea.

 Tonkatsu Yamabe

-Lately, tonkatsu (breaded pork cutlet) has become widely popular even outside of Japan.
-At Yamabe, you would be able to savor a pork loin cutlet meal for 700 yen.
-With a thick, juicy piece of pork coated with a crispy coat is delicious when eaten hot.
-Rice, miso soup, cabbage, and pickles are also included.
+In recent years, tonkatsu (breaded pork cutlet) has gained popularity outside of Japan.
+At Yamabe, you can savor a pork loin cutlet meal for 700 yen.
+The thick, juicy piece of pork is delicious when eaten hot.
+Rice, miso soup, cabbage, and pickles are also included in the set.

 Motsuyaki Daitoryo

-This is a popular restaurant where you can savor delicious grilled offals and offal stew.
-The first floor is spacious and the second floor is a relaxing Japanese-style room.
-It is frequently filled with people enjoying beer and sake from the middle of the day until 24:00 at night.
+This is a popular restaurant where you can savor delicious grilled offal and offal stew.
+The first floor is spacious while the second floor has a relaxing Japanese-style room.
+It is frequently packed with guests enjoying beer and sake from noon to night.

 Magurobito

 Magurobito is a standing sushi shop where people can eat sushi casually for a reasonable price.
 Most people get full at around 3000 yen worth of sushi.
 It is a popular restaurant, and at times you may find lines or certain dishes sold out.
-It is advised for you to go early.
+It is advised to head here early.

 Yoshokuya Sandaime Taimeiken

-A western-style restaurant located inside the Ueno Station is Taimeiken.
-This famed restaurant is known among many Japanese people.
-The omurice (omelet on rice) is their recommended dish with a fluffy egg omelet and ketchup flavored rice with demi-glace sauce poured on top creating this decadent dish.
+This is a Western-style restaurant located inside Ueno Station.
+This famous restaurant is known among many Japanese people.
+The omurice (rice omelet) is the top recommended dish.
+This fluffy egg omelet with ketchup-flavored rice topped with demi-glace sauce makes up this decadent dish.

 Ramen Tenjinshita Daiki

-When one thinks of ramen in Ueno, this store is probably the first option.
-With a light soup base and thin noodles, their delicately flavored ramen is loved by many.
+When one thinks of ramen in Ueno, this store will likely spring to mind!
+With a light soup base and thin noodles, this delicately flavored ramen is loved by many.

 Ebi Ginjo Zipang

-Another ramen shop is Zipang.
-Unlike the shop mentioned earlier, the soup at Zipang has a bold and rich flavor of shrimp.
-Made without any lard or artificial flavoring, the special blend of natural ingredients is the reason for their popularity.
+Another ramen shop in Ueno is Zipang.
+Unlike the shop mentioned above, the soup here has a bold, rich flavor of shrimp.
+Made without any lard or artificial flavoring, the special blend of natural ingredients is the reason for its popularity.

 Delhi

-In addition to all the Japanese food, you can also find different cuisines from around the world right in Ueno.
+In addition to all the Japanese food, you can find different world cuisines in Ueno.
 Delhi is an Indian and Pakistani restaurant specializing in curry.
-For those that like spicy food, their cashmere curry is recommended.
-There are plenty of fans that repetitively come for their curry for years.
+For those who like spicy food, the Kashmiri curry is highly recommended.
+There are plenty of fans who have been coming here for their curry fix for years.

-A lovely cafe inside the Ueno Park.
+This lovely cafe is inside Ueno Park.
 On a sunny day, you can spend a relaxing time in the terrace seats outdoors.

 Oka

 Time passes slowly in this retro cafe.
-If you would like to experience a classic Japanese cafe, we highly recommend it.
-Their Napolitan ketchup pasta is delicious!
+If you would like to experience a classic Japanese cafe, we highly recommend coming here.
+The Napolitan ketchup pasta is absolutely delicious!

 Mihashi

-For those looking for something different than cake and coffee at cafes, this store is recommended for traditional Japanese sweets such as anmitsu (*1) and zenzai which contains rice cakes in red bean soup.
-It is a cafe with a relaxing atmosphere.
+For those looking for something other than cake and coffee, this store serves traditional Japanese sweets such as anmitsu (*1) and zenzai with a red bean soup.
+This cafe also has a relaxing atmosphere.

 *1 Anmitsu: A traditional Japanese dessert with anko red bean paste and beans, drizzled with molasses in a bowl.